kricheso/Tsuru/README.md

 ### Quiz Screen (Japanese Card)
 <img align="left" src="Images/Japanese to English.png" height="300">
 Half the time, the card will display in Japanese.
-When this happens, an english keyboard will appear.
-Type the answer and click the next button.
+When this happens, an English keyboard will appear.
+Type the answer and click the Next Button.
 As mentioned before, you can review the material or just to move on to the next card.

 </br>
 </br>